Looking for a highlights tour for Buffalo Bill attractions? Look no farther!

 In the early 1900s, humans hunted wolves to near extinction in the lower 48 states.
 Scientists helped reintroduce wolves into Yellowstone National Park in the winter of 1995 and 1996, and they are currently thriving in this region.
 This exhibit tells the embattled story of wolves in Yellowstone and the controversies that surround them.

-Buffalo Bill’s Wild West traveled to Europe three different times.
+Buffalo Bill’s Wild West traveled to Europe eight different times.
 This poster depicts an appearance he made before Queen Victoria during the show’s first tour in London in 1887.
 This advertisement would have been placed on barn sides or billboards to promote the show.
 It also demonstrates Cody’s status as an international celebrity.

 William F. Cody wore this coat while serving as a civilian scout for the United States Army.
 It is made out of buffalo hide with beaver fur trim and blends both Euro-American and American Indian styles.
 After becoming a national celebrity, Buffalo Bill wore this coat on stage during his theatrical performances.

 This rare buffalo hide tipi dates to the mid-1800s.
-It measures 19 feet (5.8 meters) in diameter and is made of thirteen buffalo hides.
+It measures 19 feet (5.8 meters) in diameter and is made of at least thirteen buffalo hides.
 Women sewed these hides together with sinew, and men decorated the tipi with natural pigments.
 Plains Indian people used almost every part of the buffalo for food, shelter, clothing, or tools.